Up to 50% off sofas & mattresses — limited‑time deals.

 Is a Koala sofa bed comfortable for nightly sleeping?

-They’re designed to be slept on, but the feel lands closer to a strong guest bed than a dedicated premium mattress.
-The most sleep-forward options use Kloudcell layers and aim for a smoother, more seamless sleep surface.
+They are built to be slept on, but the feel still lands closer to a strong guest bed than a premium standalone mattress.
+In our testing, the most sleep-forward options were the ones built around smoother, more seamless sleep surfaces.

 How hard is it to convert these sofas into a bed?

-Conversion is quick across the lineup.
-These models are built around fast sit-to-sleep transitions rather than the heavier, multi-step pull-out mechanisms you see in many retail sleepers.
+Across our testing, conversion was quick.
+These models are built around fast sit-to-sleep changes rather than the heavier, multi-step pull-out mechanisms common in many retail sleepers.

 Which models are easiest to keep clean?

-The most forgiving options are the models with removable, machine-washable covers.
-Spot-clean-only upholstery can work, but it demands more caution with spills and day-to-day mess.
+The easiest ones to live with are the models with removable, machine-washable covers.
+Spot-clean-only upholstery can still work, but it asks more from you once spills and day-to-day mess show up.

 Which Koala sofa is best for small apartments?

-Look to the smaller-width configurations in the Koala Sofa Bed lines.
-They’re easier to place in tight rooms and still give you a real guest-sleep option without dominating the space.
+Start with the smaller-width Koala Sofa Bed options.
+They are easier to place in tight rooms and still give you a real guest-sleep setup without taking over the room.

 Previous post